 Name Title Job Duties and Responsibilities Perform other incidental tasks consistent with the goals and objectives of this position.
-Hinton, DeShay Guidance Counselor Principal Duties and Responsibilities: Is responsible for the registration of new students and scheduling of all students Assists students in the selection of classes and graduation options Provides small group developmental guidance activities to all students Provides personal/social, behavioral, and/or academic counseling to all students Provides assistance in the screening, referral, identification and placement of students with special needs Provides assistance to parents of all students Provides appropriate consultation and staff development to school personnel and/or parents/community as needed Provides information and counseling in the areas of financial aid, scholarships, and employment opportunities Organizes and conducts career and college information programs Provides information regarding community service opportunities and enters community service hours in the computer Provides information and counseling for Bright Futures opportunities and registration Coordinates dual enrollment programs Identifies and counsels potential dropouts, offering them other options Counsels students who are experiencing attendance difficulties Interprets test results to parents, students, and other school staff Assists students and families in need with providing basic care through referrals to appropriate resources Provides orientation for all incoming and new students Counsels students in developing peer relationships, decision-making skills, and conflict resolution (character education) Identifies and refers students as needed to appropriate agencies (i.e. mental health, TAPP, Lutheran Services, etc.) Continually enhances the overall guidance program on a continuing basis Provides assistance and information to faculty, students and parents in regard to multi-cultural education Assists in the orientation of new faculty/staff members Assists in the orientation of new faculty/staff members Assists the overall guidance program on a continuing basis
+L'Orange, Jan Guidance Counselor Primary Duties and Responsibilities: Is responsible for the registration of new students and scheduling of all students Assists students in the selection of classes and graduation options Provides small group developmental guidance activities to all students Provides personal/social, behavioral, and/or academic counseling to all students Provides assistance in the screening, referral, identification and placement of students with special needs Provides assistance to parents of all students Provides appropriate consultation and staff development to school personnel and/or parents/community as needed Provides information and counseling in the areas of financial aid, scholarships, and employment opportunities Organizes and conducts career and college information programs Provides information regarding community service opportunities and enters community service hours in the computer Provides information and counseling for Bright Futures opportunities and registration Coordinates dual enrollment programs Identifies and counsels potential dropouts, offering them other options Counsels students who are experiencing attendance difficulties Interprets test results to parents, students, and other school staff Assists students and families in need with providing basic care through referrals to appropriate resources Provides orientation for all incoming and new students Counsels students in developing peer relationships, decision-making skills, and conflict resolution (character education) Identifies and refers students as needed to appropriate agencies (i.e. mental health, TAPP, Lutheran Services, etc.) Continually enhances the overall guidance program through inservice opportunities Evaluates the overall guidance program on a continuing basis Provides assistance and information to faculty, students and parents in regard to multi-cultural education Assists in the orientation of new faculty/staff members Assists students and parents in scheduling teac